ayaanzhaque/MultiMix/README.md

 ![Boundaries](https://github.com/ayaanzhaque/MultiMix/blob/main/images/boundary_preds.png?raw=true)

 ## Code
 The code has been written in Python using the Pytorch framework.
 Training requries a GPU.
 We provide a Jupyter Notebook, which can be run in Google Colab, containing the algorithm in a usable version.
 Open [`MultiMix.ipynb`](https://github.com/ayaanzhaque/MultiMix/blob/main/MultiMix.ipynb) and run it through.
 The notebook includes annotations to follow along.
+Open the sample_data folder and use the classification and segmentation sample images for making predictions.
+Load [`multimix_trained_model.pth`](https://github.com/ayaanzhaque/MultiMix/blob/main/sample_data/multimix_trained_model.pth) and make predictions on the provided images.
+Uncomment the training cell to train the model.

 ## References
 [1] Daniel S Kermany, Michael Goldbaum, Wenjia Cai, Car-olina CS Valentim, Huiying Liang, Sally L Baxter, AlexMcKeown, Ge Yang, Xiaokang Wu, Fangbing Yan, et al.,“Identifying medical diagnoses and treatable diseases byimage-based deep learning,”Cell, vol. 172, no. 5, pp.1122–1131, 2018.